teamxynlab/plasma/templates/todo/README.md

 ## ⚡️ Project Structure

-Inside of your basic Plasma project, you'll see the following folders and files:
+Inside of this Plasma project, you'll see the following folders and files:

 ```
 /